 魔神英雄伝ワタル3 オフヴォイス・コレクション ~特別編 君は救世主ワタルだ!

-These are known or suspected CD+EG discs not in my collection.
+Following are are known or suspected CD+EG discs not in my collection.

 It seems like the only difference from PGCD-5 is one of the karaoke tracks: Track 5 changed from いとしのエリー (Ellie My Love) on PGCD-4 to Say Yes on PGCD-5.